shelld3v/aquatone/README.md

 ### Specifying ports to scan

-Be default, Aquatone will scan target hosts with a small list of commonly used HTTP ports: 80, 443, 8000, 8080 and 8443.
+Be default, Aquatone will scan target hosts with a small list of commonly used HTTP ports: 80, 443, 8080 and 8443.
 You can change this to your own list of ports with the `-ports` flag:

     $ cat hosts.txt | aquatone -ports 80,443,3000,3001

 Aquatone also supports aliases of built-in port lists to make it easier for you:

  - **small**: 80, 443
- - **medium**: 80, 443, 8000, 8080, 8443 (same as default)
+ - **medium**: 80, 443, 8000, 8080, 8443
  - **large**: 80, 81, 443, 591, 2082, 2087, 2095, 2096, 3000, 8000, 8001, 8008, 8080, 8083, 8443, 8834, 8888
  - **xlarge**: 80, 81, 300, 443, 591, 593, 832, 981, 1010, 1311, 2082, 2087, 2095, 2096, 2480, 3000, 3128, 3333, 4243, 4567, 4711, 4712, 4993, 5000, 5104, 5108, 5800, 6543, 7000, 7396, 7474, 8000, 8001, 8008, 8014, 8042, 8069, 8080, 8081, 8088, 8090, 8091, 8118, 8123, 8172, 8222, 8243, 8280, 8281, 8333, 8443, 8500, 8834, 8880, 8888, 8983, 9000, 9043, 9060, 9080, 9090, 9091, 9200, 9443, 9800, 9981, 12443, 16080, 18091, 18092, 20720, 28017